wxcctechsummit/wxcclabguides/labs/IVR_Contact_Routing.md

 4. Admins have proper Webex Contact Center license.
 5. Synchronize users is clicked.
 6. All users visible on Portal > Users and Contact Center Enabled.
-7. All Users that need to login to agent desktop are assigned `Site_wxcclab` and `Team_wxcclab` - e.g agent1,super1,agent2,super2,etc. Also All agents are properly assigned Agent Profiles and Multimedia profiles.
+7. All Users that need to login to agent desktop are assigned a `Site` and a `Team` - e.g agent1,super1,agent2,super2,etc.
+8. All agents are properly assigned Agent Profiles and Multimedia profiles. `Multimedia Profiles are mandatory to login.`
 8. Control Hub, Portal and Agent Desktop URLs handy.
-9. Admin credentials handy for configuration.
+9. Admin credentials handy for Configuration.
 10. Agent Credentials handy to Handle contacts.
 11. External Number to Route Transfer outs, voice mail within flow : **Cisco Support Helpline -- `+18005536387`**  -- P.S: *This will actually connect you to the live toll free number!*